⛽ BlowingYards · Gas Backpack Blowers

 Engine Type (2-Stroke vs. 4-Mix)

 2-stroke gas backpack blowers dominate the commercial market: lighter, more powerful per cc, but require fuel/oil premixing (50:1) and produce more emissions.
-4-Mix gas backpack blowers (STIHL) run on straight gasoline, are quieter, and meet stricter emissions standards — but weigh more per CFM output.
+STIHL 4-Mix gas backpack blowers run quieter and meet stricter emissions standards — but produce less peak CFM per cc displacement.

 Air Volume (CFM)

 The primary performance metric for any gas backpack blower.
-Residential gas backpack blowers produce 400–600 CFM.
+Residential models produce 400–600 CFM.
 Commercial gas backpack blowers deliver 700–1,110 CFM.
-Look for rated CFM at the tube end, not inflated in-housing numbers that can be 20–30% higher.
+Look for rated CFM at the tube end — not inflated in-housing numbers that can run 20–30% higher.

 Range: 400 – 1,110 CFM